EB-3 Visa for Skilled Workers and Professionals

 USCIS will make a decision on the petition.
 If your petition is not approved, the beneficiary will not receive an EB3 visa.
 If the petition is approved, a notice will be sent to the National Visa Center (NVC) if the beneficiary is abroad and not applying for an adjustment of status.

 The NVC will determine the priority date for the visa.
 There is a limit on the number of visas that can be approved each year, which means there might be a waiting list.
 You will not be allowed to proceed with the visa application process until your priority date arrives.
-More information about this can be found in Section 8: What is the processing time for an EB3 visa?
+More information about this can be found in Section 8: EB3 Visa Processing Time: How Long Does It Take?

 If your petition is approved and your priority date is current, you will receive a notice.
 At this point, the beneficiary must complete several steps if he or she is abroad.
 T